vahancho/vahancho.github.io/_posts/2024-04-16-my_first_visit_to_hamburg.md

 on large TV screens.
 They were really loud and expressive about the game.
 Some looked suspiciously at me holding a large EOS camera[^fn1]:)

-That day streets were unusually quiet and calm[^fn2] with only a few pedestrians, however I spotted some interesting ones too.
+Streets were unusually quiet and calm with only a few pedestrians[^fn2], however I spotted some interesting ones too.
 All these immediately built up a special feeling of the city, which preserved until now.

 ![](/assets/img/photos/IMG_0178.JPG){: .right w="200" .shadow}